HC seeks Delhi Police stand on plea against gatherings outside UNHCR office | Law-Order

 - India

+After this, in October 2021, again people started coming and the problem is no longer caused by 10-15 people, he added.
+The petitioner had first approached the high court in September 2021, stating that several foreign nationals from Afghanistan had gathered outside the offices of UNHCR, including in lanes and parks adjoining it, and residents were facing difficulties due to that.

-The petition had said the area had turned into a protest site where people from all age groups, including children, were congregating.
-It added that putting children in a situation, especially where the third wave of COVID-19 was imminent and predicted to affect children more severely, was extremely disastrous.
+The petition said the area had turned into a protest site where people from all age groups including children were congregating and added that putting children in a situation, especially where a third wave of COVID-19 was imminent, and is predicted to affect them more severely, is extremely disastrous.

-The petition was withdrawn after it was informed that there were no protests outside the UNHCR office with the petitioner granted the liberty to approach the court again if needed.
-In his status report, the Deputy Commissioner of Police (South West) had subsequently said ''the protest by Afghan refugees has been withdrawn from (the) UNHCR Office''.
+The petition was withdrawn after the court was informed there were no protesters outside the UNHCR office anymore with liberty to the petitioner to approach the court again if needed.

+In its status report, the Deputy Commissioner of Police, South West, had said the protest by Afghan refugees has been withdrawn from UNHCR Office.

-The high court had earlier directed the Delhi government and police to ensure that the number of Afghan nationals protesting outside the UNHCR office and seeking refugee status was suitably reduced and to ensure they followed Covid-appropriate protocol.
+The high court had earlier directed the Delhi government and police to ensure the number of Afghan nationals protesting outside the UNHCR office seeking refugee status is suitably reduced and the protesters made to strictly follow COVID-19 protocol.

 The matter will be heard next on February 9.